Whether you like saving some money or you are a habitual DIY'er, these toys made by engineer parents are simply fantastic.

 But then again that would spoil the fun and mystique of these brilliant DIY toys.

-2. This guy made DIY battery powered car
+2. This guy made a DIY battery-powered car

 The toy is basic but looks pretty cool, to be honest.
 Why not make a few for yourself and race them?